blockmason/link-workshop/activity1/activity1.md

         value: localWeb3.utils.toWei('1', 'ether')
     })
 ```
-This, as expected, returns a promise.
+This, as expected, returns a promise which will resolve to a **transaction hash**.
 Taking a look at the account summaries of our local blockchain in Ganache, we see the first account balance has been reduced by 1 ETH and the second account balance has increased by 1 ETH. **We have successfully excuted our first money transfer!**